bstarynk/melt-monitor-2015/README.md

 if you want to help (e.g. to answer some questions I am asking on some forums) or see what is running, build it, then run `./monimelt --help` to get some command line help.
-Later, try something like `./monimelt -Drun,web -W localhost.localdomain:8086/` in the terminal and use your browser on URLs like `http://localhost.localdomain:8086/hackc.html` to be able to type some C code and run it, or `http://localhost.localdomain:8086/microedit.html` to try the micro editor (very alpha, not working yet).
+Later, try something like `./monimelt -Drun,web -W localhost.localdomain:8086/ -J 3` in the terminal and use your browser on URLs like `http://localhost.localdomain:8086/hackc.html` to be able to type some C code and run it, or `http://localhost.localdomain:8086/nanoedit.html` to try the nano editor (very alpha, not working yet).

 To simply dump the state and test the persistency machinery, try